Find Affordable College Courses

 Top 10 Best Communication & Journalism Bachelor's Degree Schools

 Our analysis found University of Missouri - Columbia to be the best value school for communication and journalism students who want to pursue a bachelor’s degree in Missouri.
-Mizzou is a fairly large public school located in the medium-sized city of Columbia.
+Mizzou is a fairly large public school located in the midsize city of Columbia.

 In-state tuition fees for undergraduate students at Mizzou are $11,475 per year.